Aimtraction-Education/angular-tips/Dependency Injection/14-forward-reference.md

   constructor(private serviceB: ServiceB) {}
 }
 ```
-Now let's say we want to inject ServiceA into ServiceB.
+Now let's say we want to inject `ServiceA` into `ServiceB`.
 We might try to do it like this:

 ```typescript
 @Injectable()